 - Tealium iQ: You have access to your Tealium iQ profile and it is implemented on the same site.

-- AEP Tag: You have the Adobe Experience Platform Web SDK tag added to your Tealium iQ profile. (see Alternate Configuration if AEP is not in scope)
+- AEP Tag: You have the Adobe Experience Platform Web SDK tag added to your Tealium iQ profile.
+(If AEP is not in scope, see Adobe Analytics - Fullstory Session URLs instead.)

 Step 1: Create a JavaScript Extension in Tealium iQ